-A question may only be asked if notice has been given by delivering it in writing or by electronic mail, confirmed by a subsequent letter in writing, to the Chief Executive no later than seven working days before the day of the meeting.
+A question may only be asked if notice has been given by delivering it in writing or by electronic mail, to the Chief Executive no later than seven working days before the day of the meeting.
 Each question must give the name and address of the questioner and must name the Member of the Cabinet to whom it is to be put.